Zoe Laughlin

 Back to client list »

-Dr Zoe Laughlin is an artist, engineer, material scientist and broadcaster.
-She’s co-founder and director of the Institute of Making at University College London.
+Dr Zoe Laughlin is an artist, engineer, material scientist and broadcaster, she is co-founder and director of the institute of making at University College London.
 Her mission is to explore all aspects of how things are made, what they are made out of and how these materials have changed the world.
-Zoe’s work is all about art, craft, science and engineering of ‘stuff’.
+Zoe’s work is all about the art, craft, science and engineering of ‘stuff’.

-With regular appearances at science and arts festivals, she is also a trustee of the Crafts Council and works with Speakers 4 Schools.
+Zoe appears regularly at science and arts festivals.
+She is a trustee of the Crafts Council and works with Speakers 4 Schools.

 When she’s not making and inventing, Zoe is a successful amateur poker player and less successful electric guitarist.